shiwano/typhen/README.md

     dest: 'generated',
     cwd: '../other/current',             // Optional.
 Default value is process.cwd().
     typingDirectory: 'typings',          // Optional.
 Default value is the directory name of the src.
     defaultLibFileName: 'lib.core.d.ts', // Optional.
-Default value is undefined, then the typhen uses the lib.d.ts.
+Default value is undefined, then the typhen uses the lib.d.ts or lib.es6.d.ts.
     compilerOptions: {                   // Optional.
 Default value is { module: 'commonjs', noImplicitAny: true, target: 'ES5' }
       target: 'ES6'
     }